Boggis and Bunce and Bean

 One fat, one short, one lean.

 So begins the sly and charming tale, Fantastic Mr. Fox, Roald Dahl’s 1970 story about a family of foxes trying to survive by outwitting the three loathsome farmers who try to root them out.

 They are led by the redoubtable Mr. Fox – so debonair, witty, confident, proud, and resourceful that he is indeed Fantastic.
 He manages to come up with a cheerful solution to every new travail, showing his family, and the other digging denizens of their hilltop, how to outwit the farmers and survive in their domain.

-The Farmers are the antagonists – and they are caricatures in the same vein as Aunt Sponge and Aunt Spiker from James and the Giant Peach.
-That means Fantastic Mr. Fox is a winsome tale – not truly about the natural world as some other animal stories are.
-Instead, Fantastic Mr. Fox is a fable – silly, scary, witty, and memorable.
+The Farmers are the antagonists, and they are caricatures in the same vein as Aunt Sponge and Aunt Spiker from James and the Giant Peach.
+That means Fantastic Mr. Fox is a winsome tale, not truly about the natural world as some other animal stories are.
+Instead, Fantastic Mr. Fox is a fable – silly, scary, clever, and memorable.

-Consider Fantastic Mr. Fox as an ideal introductory title, a shorter work (the paperback edition clocks in at 81 pages), including Quentin Blake’s playful illustrations, that can easily be read at home in two weeks.
-Intro titles are an ideal way to ease less experienced families into what it means to read and share together.
+Consider Fantastic Mr. Fox as an ideal introductory title.
+It is a shorter work (81 pages), with Quentin Blake’s playful illustrations, that can easily be read at home in two weeks.
+Shorter illustrated books are an ideal way to ease less experienced families into what it means to read and share books together.

 Fantastic Mr. Fox himself might consider his own story the perfect way to teach all families how to establish what we call ‘a culture of literacy’ in every burrow, home, or fox hole.